LeToNode/Play2.0-CN-doc/scalaGuide/ScalaComet.md

 Now we can write it in a better way by using an `Enumeratee` which is just an adapter transforming an `Enumerator[A]` into another `Enumerator[B]`.
 Let's use it to wrap standard messages into the `<script>` tags:

 ```
-// Transform a String message into an Htnl script tag
+// Transform a String message into an Html script tag
 val toCometMessage = Enumeratee.map[String] { data =>
     Html("""<script>console.log('""" + data + """')</script>"""
 }